manju01mishra/deep-learning-project/README.md

 Train the model: After creating a model, we must create an instance of the model and fit it with our training data.
 Test the model: The crucial part of this stage is to estimate: the amount of time the model takes to train and specify the length of training for a network depending on the number of epochs to train over.
 Evaluate and improve the accuracy: Evaluating a model means comparing its performance against a validation dataset to analyze its performance through different metrics.
 The most common metric is ‘Accuracy’, calculated by dividing the amount of correctly classified images by the total number of images in our dataset.

 ---
+Step 1 : Importing TensorFlow and other libraries
+The first step is to import the necessary libraries and modules such as pyplot, NumPy library, tensor-TensorFlow, os, and PIL.

+# Importing libraries
+import matplotlib.pyplot as plt import numpy as np import os import PIL import tensorflow as tf

+from tensorflow import keras
+from tensorflow.keras import layers from tensorflow.keras.models import Sequential

+---